Exhibition in CLB Gallery

 Artists: Kirill KTO, 0331C & Grisha (Moscow), Timofey Radya (Yekaterinburg), Isadorino Gore (Moscow), Art Group “ZIP” (Krasnodar), “Urban Fauna Lab” project (Moscow), Art Group “Partizaning” (Moscow, St.Petersburg), Vladimir Chernishev (Nizhny Novgorod).

 During of Coordinate System – an international platform aimed to enchance the dialogue and exchange experiences in the areas of public space research and public space transformation by means of artistic practice.
+The book RECLAIM, RECODE, REINVENT: Urban Art and Activism in Eastern Europe has been published in 2018 as result.
 In collaboration with Aleksandra Yurieva-Civjane.